zhetai/Ech0/README.en.md

    Ech0 is not a traditional note-taking tool (like Obsidian or Notion).
 It functions more like a personal feed or “status update” platform.

 3. **Is Ech0 free?**
-   Yes, Ech0 is completely free and open-source under the MIT License.
+   Yes, Ech0 is completely free and open-source under the AGPL-3.0 License.
 No ads, no tracking, no subscriptions, and no service dependencies.

 4. **How to back up and restore data?**
    All content is stored in a local SQLite file.
 Simply back up the `/opt/ech0/data` directory.
 To restore, just copy the backup files back.